Conduct of Question Period

-Questions seeking information about the schedules and agendas of committees may be directed to the appropriate Chair of a committee.
-Questions on legislation or on subjects that are before committees are directed to the Ministry and, when appropriately cast, are normally permitted as long as the questioning neither interferes with the committees' work nor anticipates a report of a committee.
+Questions seeking information about the schedules and agendas of committees may be directed to the appropriate committee Chairs.
+Questions on legislation or on subjects that are before committees are directed to the Ministry and, when appropriately cast, are normally permitted as long as the questioning neither interferes with the committees’ work nor anticipates a report of a committee.

 If a question intended to obtain information from the Ministry involves a lengthy, detailed or technical response, a written question must be placed on the Order Paper.
 A Member must give 48 hours’ written notice of his or her intention to submit such a question.
 Each Member may have a maximum of four questions on the Order Paper at any one time.
 Certain restrictions exist on the form and content of written questions.
 These are based on the Standing Orders and on practice.

 The Member giving notice of a written question may request an answer within 45 days and may also ask that oral answers be provided to no more than three of his or her questions on the Order Paper.
-Such questions are identified with an asterisk in the Order Paper and are often referred to as ‘’starred questions’’.
+Such questions were formerly identified with an asterisk in the Order Paper and are often referred to as ‘’starred questions’’.
 The current practice is to identify them with a superscript ‘1’.

-Responses to written questions are provided during Routine Proceedings under the rubric "Questions on the Order Paper".
+Replies to written questions are provided during Routine Proceedings under the rubric “Questions on the Order Paper”.
 When "Questions on the Order Paper" is called, a Parliamentary Secretary, usually the Parliamentary Secretary to the Government House Leader, rises in his or her place to announce which question(s) the Government intends to answer on that particular day.